LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/third-party-bots.md

 * Change Time To Response for a messaging conversation.
 * Close a conversation.

-There are two types of integrations supported by Third Party Bots: *Custom integration* and *Hooks integration*.
+There are two types of LivePerson Functions integrations supported by Third Party Bots: **Custom integration** and **Hooks integration**.

 {: .important}
-Please follow the Third party bots [Getting Started guide](third-party-bots-getting-started.html) first to complete pre-requisite steps.
+Please follow the Third Party Bots [Getting Started guide](third-party-bots-getting-started.html) first to complete pre-requisite steps.

 ### Custom integration

-You can configure a bot connector using Functions instead nstead of a vendor, like IBM Watson for example, you can write your own custom bot and connect it to Conversational Cloud with **custom integration**.
+You can configure a bot connector using Functions instead of a vendor, like IBM Watson for example, you can write your own custom bot and connect it to Conversational Cloud with **custom integration**.

 In order  to perform the Custom integration with Functions, you need to create a function on **Third-Party Bots Custom Integration** event.
-Please follow this guide about [Third party bots custom integration](third-party-bots-custom-integration.html).
+Please follow this guide about [Third Party Bots custom integration](third-party-bots-custom-integration.html).

 ### Hooks integration

 You can configure hooks in a bot connector using Functions to modify vendor payloads, responses and read out errors.
-Pease follow this guide about [Third party bots hooks configuration](third-party-bots-hook-configuration.html).
+Pease follow this guide about [Third Party Bots hooks configuration](third-party-bots-hook-configuration.html).
 These are the following hooks events:

  **Third-Party Bots Error Hook** : Triggered when a bot, which is using the Third-Party Bots' Error Hooks is having an issue.